 - Return on assets (ROA) – net income divided by assets.

-Workplace monitoring metrics form the basis of what people typically call a “big data” set when merged with the other data sets to see which individual and combined elements influence the key organizational metrics.
+These form the basis of what people typically call a “big data” set when they are merged with the other data sets to see which individual and combined elements influence the key organizational metrics.
 These metrics include:

 - Open hiring requisitions